TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 Click on the section below related to the operating system you set up in the prerequisites; be sure to follow the directions closely!

 <details markdown="block">
-<summary>Linux / Linux Virtual Machine / WSL
+<summary class="dropDown-header">Linux / Linux Virtual Machine / WSL
 </summary>

 ### Step 1: Install updates, packages and libraries